 Joint pain can get in the way of people with rheumatologic conditions being able to move around and live normally.
 The simple exercises described by physical therapists here can be the key to getting relief – and back in the game.

 Researchers analyzed the results of 47 randomized clinical trials and found uncertainty about the long-term effectiveness of osteoarthritis treatments.

 People with knee arthritis who had weekly whole-body massages for two months experienced significant easing of pain and improvement in mobility.

-The causes, age range, and joint pain that sets these two conditions apart — and the medications you should be taking according to which condition you actually have.
+Learn about the causes, age range, and joint pain that set these two conditions apart — and the medications you should be taking for each.

 Researchers at the University of Cambridge have designed a new technique to monitor joint damage in people with arthritis and detect tiny changes in the joints – a development that could lead to better understanding about how arthritis progresses.

 About a third of people aged 40 to 59 have evidence of moderate or severe degenerative disc disease, and more than half have moderate-to-severe osteoarthritis of the spine, according to a recent study.

 If you have a chronic condition like arthritis or diabetes, an argument with your significant other can worsen your symptoms, according to this study.

 Want to cut your risk for high blood pressure, heart disease, dementia, etc., and boost your quality of life?
 Frequent saunas can do just that.

 A scientific statement from the American Heart Association suggests eating a wide variety of foods to meet nutritional requirements can lead to overeating.